 The Neighborhood Gardener – August

-Master Gardeners, don't forget to register for the 34th Annual State Master Gardener Conference to be held this October.
+Master Gardener volunteers, don't forget to register for the 34th Annual State Master Gardener Conference to be held this October.

 August is a great time to start planning your fall garden.
 There are so many ways to grow edible plants in your landscape.
 While many people are familiar with traditional rows of edible plants, square-foot gardening offers something a little different.
 Square-foot gardening allows you to make your vegetable garden more of a landscape feature.
 More